 The best way is to maintain separate accounts for work and personal messages.
 Most Internet Service Providers (ISP) will give you one or more e-mail accounts when you sign up for internet access from your home.
 If not, vendors like Google, Microsoft, and Yahoo can provide you with free accounts.
 You should tell family and friends to contact you via those third-party accounts and reserve your Iowa State address strictly for university business.

 What do I have to keep, and what can I delete?

-Iowa State has a Records Retention Policy and comprehensive schedule regarding record retention that includes email and associated documents.
+Iowa State has a Records Retention Policy and comprehensive schedule regarding record retention that includes e-mail and associated documents.
 Records of business or historical value must be preserved, though they don't have to stay in e-mail.
 For example, correspondence notifying someone of a decision should be preserved.
-Many email messages may be considered "transitory" and need not be kept.
+Many e-mail messages may be considered "transitory" and need not be kept.
 However, if they are retained they are subject to open records laws.
 No e-mail messages should be deleted if they are relevant to a subpoena, litigation discovery request, public records request or if a litigation hold has been issued by the Office of University Counsel.
-You should consult the schedule for definitions and guidance.
-For more information, see the University Records Retention Schedule.
+You should consult the University Records Retention Schedule for records definitions and guidance.

 How do I deal with spam and other unwanted messages?

 The best thing to do is ignore them and delete them immediately.
 If you find that you get a large number of messages from a single sender or with similar subject headings, you can setup a rule that automatically deletes them.
 You do need to be careful, however, that the rule doesn't accidentally delete messages that you would want to see.

 Who do I contact about suspicious e-mail messages?